txdemelo/txdemelo.github.io/_pages/research.md

 publications
 ------------
 -   In *Position-Relative Naturalness*, I develop and defend a new theory of naturalness according to which relations can be natural to different degrees relative to their different positions.
 Set-membership, for example, is more natural relative to its set-position than to its member-position.
 I call this view position-relativism.
 The alternative view, position-absolutism, implies that existential derivatives of the same non-symmetric relation---such as *being a member of something*, and *having something as a member*---must always have the same degree of naturalness.
-But u argue that this is false.
+But I argue that this is false.
 I develop position-relativism, argue that it avoids this problem, and show that it promises to do more.

     This paper is forthcoming in *The Journal of Philosophy*.
 I will include a link to it here when available, but please send me an email if you are interested.